mopolita/BatteriesExpanded/docs/TASKLIST.md

 work that's left to do (once all that is finished I'll post it on steam workshop):
-- change the lead texture (the one I have was stolen for testing purposes so...)
-- fix the About.xml file
 - add more batteries
   - uranium
     - Def